-On June 3rd, Kessler Foundation and the University of New Hampshire (UNH) unveiled the results of the Kessler Foundation 2015 National Employment and Disability Survey on Capitol Hill.
+A collaboration between Kessler Foundation Center for Grantmaking and the University of New Hampshire (UNH) lead to the unveiling of the results of the Kessler Foundation 2015 National Employment and Disability Survey on Capitol Hill on June 3, 2015.
 Join the conversation on Twitter, using #KFSurvey15.

 The survey, which was conducted by UNH, identifies strategies that Americans with disabilities use to search for work and navigate barriers, accommodations that are helpful to obtain and maintain employment, and factors that contribute to unemployment.
 Survey results are anticipated to play an important role in planning and policymaking in the field of disability employment.